jimvb55/docker-bamboo-agent-base/README.md

    running.
 This is primarily intended for use when deploying agents into environments where the server may not yet be configured.

+## K8s specific configuration

+* `AGENT_EPHEMERAL_FOR_KEY` (default: NONE)

+  If used, the image will be launched in the ephemeral agents' mode, the value itself specifies the purpose for spawning the agent.
+It needs to be a valid ResultKey

+* `KUBE_NUM_EXTRA_CONTAINERS` (default: 0)

+  The number of extra containers that run in parallel with the Bamboo Agent.
+We make sure these extra containers are run before the Agent kick in

 # Extending base image

 This Docker image contains only minimal setup to run a Bamboo agent which might not be sufficient to run your builds.
 If you need additional capabilities you can extend the image to suit your needs.